elephantscale/es-training-new/course-outlines/AI/Building-AI-Applications-for-Pharma.md

 * Fine-tuning a model
 * The Hugging Face Hub
 * Sharing pretrained models
 * Vision with Transformers

-### Mamba and Jamba architecture
-* Theory behind Mamba and Jamba
-* Lab: Build Long-Context AI Apps with Jamba
+  * Compare CNN to Transformer implementation
+  * Pre-training and post-training, fine-tuning and reinforcement learning.

 ### Prompt Engineering